 Once the water is removed, your insurance may also cover mold removal and prevention as long as it is directly associated with the water incident.
-Mold may not be covered if there was a significant delay in cleanup or if there was mold prior to the incident.
+Mold may not be covered if there was a significant delay in the cleanup or if there was mold prior to the incident.

 Reconstruction and Restoration

 Finally, your insurance will cover the cost of rebuilding and restoring your property to its original condition.
-This includes in the installation of new flooring, drywall, ceilings, cabinets, and other structural items damaged in the water event.
+This includes the installation of new flooring, drywall, ceilings, cabinets, and other structural items damaged in the water event.

 Replacement of Personal Items